Universal route towards field-free electrically polarity-reversible Josephson diode: Theory of diode effect in a ferromagnetic long Josephson junction with asymmetric injection of current

 \section{Theory of diode effect in a ferromagnetic long Josephson junction with asymmetric injection of current}

 Our main proposal to achieve a diode effect, as stated in the main text, is to use a ferromagnetic long Josephson junction with an asymmetric injection of current.
-In this section, we substantiate this claim through explicit calculations. \\ \\ The classic problem of the variation of current in Josephson junctions subjected to a homogeneous magnetic field has been studied extensively, both numerically and analytically.
+In this section, we substantiate this claim through explicit calculations.
+The classic problem of the variation of current in Josephson junctions subjected to a homogeneous magnetic field has been studied extensively, both numerically and analytically.
 Here, we extend it to the case where the barrier is a single-domain ferromagnetic insulator of uniform magnetization.
-We consider the setup presented in figure \ref{F1}.
+We consider the setup presented in Fig. \ref{F1}.

-Two identical semi-infinite superconductors with breadth $W=2L$ are placed with its faces parallel to the $y-z$ plane, at a separation $d$ from each other.
-A ferromagnetic material of thickness $d$ and length $W$ is sandwiched between the faces of the superconductors.
+Two identical semi-infinite superconductors with width $L=2l$ are placed with their faces parallel to the $y-z$ plane, at a separation $d_{F}$ from each other.
+A ferromagnetic material of thickness $d_{F}$ and length $L$ is sandwiched between the faces of the superconductors.
 The $x$-axis lies perpendicular to the layering direction.
-A constant external homogeneous magnetic field $H_{e}$ is applied along the $z$ direction and the transport current $I$ is injected along the $x$ axis. \\
+A constant external homogeneous magnetic field $H_{e}$ is applied along the $z$ direction and the transport current $I$ (per unit length in the $z$ direction) is injected along the $x$ axis. \\

 The dynamics of the system is specified by the gauge invariant phase difference $\phi(y)$ across the junction.
-The magnetic field at the junction has three contributions: \begin{itemize} \item[i)] The external field $H_{e}$ \item[ii)] The induced field due to the Josephson current \item[iii)] Magnetization of the ferromagnet \end{itemize} Let $h(y)$ denote the resultant magnetic field due to (i) and (ii). $h(y)$ penetrates the junction in a region of width $d+2\lambda$, $\lambda$ being the London penetration depth of the superconductors.
-Consider an elemental rectangular region of dimensions $(d+2\lambda) \Delta y$, at a distance $y$ from the origin.
+The magnetic field at the junction has three contributions: \begin{itemize} \item[i)] The external field $H_{e}$ \item[ii)] The induced field due to the Josephson current \item[iii)] Magnetization of the ferromagnet \end{itemize}

+Let $h(y)$ denote the resultant magnetic field due to (i) and (ii). $h(y)$ penetrates the junction in a region of width $d'$ given by:

+$\lambda_{\text{top}} (\lambda_{\text{bot}})$ being being the London penetration depth of the top (bottom) superconductor.
+Consider an elemental rectangular region of dimensions $d' \Delta y$, at a distance $y$ from the origin.
 The magnetic flux through the elemental region is (in Gaussian units)

 where $M$ is the magnetization.
 Note that $M$, in general, is a function of $h(y)$.
 For simplicity, in what follows, we assume that this is a constant (this suffices to understand the qualitative features of the experiment).
 The gauge invariant phase difference $\phi(y)$ across the junction is related to the flux $\Delta \varphi$ as \cite{tinkham2004introduction}: